Trying to choose the best color combinations for your online banners can be a daunting task, given the crowded display advertising market.

 So here you are, trying to put together a stunning banner that will measure up to your client’s expectations, outshine the big brands and appeal to online users to click the button.
 No worries, things are not as complicated as they seem!

-The main color principles
+The main principles of the color theory

 Digital design may be an offspring of the 20th century, but it employs the same color principles as the age-old science of painting.

 - Monologous color palette: when we choose a color and use several shades of this color to complete a composition, we call it a monologous combination of colors.

 - Complementary combinations: Complementary colors are colors sitting opposite in the color wheel.
 When put together, they complement each other and provide a sharp effect.

 - Analogous color schemes: These colors sit next to each other and when used together in the same layout, they convey harmony.

 - Triadic or Tetradic combinations: These colors are evenly placed on the color wheel and you can find them using a triangle or a square shape.